archaeoklammt/presentation/slides.md

 ----

-> *Imagine data as information in any form sitting on shelves, in drawers, or boxes (objects, numbers, files).
-Metadata provides the labels for those entities and the organizational system in which they are stored*.
+> Imagine data as information in any form sitting on shelves, in drawers, or boxes (objects, numbers, files).
+Metadata provides the labels for those entities and the organizational system in which they are stored.

 Johanna Drucker 2021,52